SEPTA to Offer Extra Service For Friday's Sixers and Phillies Games

 The Sixers are hosting the Boston Celtics for a second-round playoff game at 7:30 p.m. and the Phillies are facing off against the Red Sox at 7:05 p.m.

-Six additional trains will supplement regular service to NRG station on the Broad Street Line on Friday, May 5, SEPTA said in a press release.
+Six additional trains will supplement regular service to NRG station on the Broad Street Line on Friday, May 5, SEPTA said in a news release.

 Express trains will leave Fern Rock Transportation Center at 6:08, 6:18 and 6:28 p.m. with stops at Olney, Erie Girard, Spring Garden, Race-Vine, City Hall, Walnut-Locust and NRG stations, according to SEPTA.